usnistgov/oscal-xproc3/README.md

 `lib`, `template`, `testing`, `icons` and (hidden) `.github` folders are special; others represent projects.

 [The `lib` directory](./lib) comes bare bones - it has only its readme, a configuration file and a couple of utility pipelines.
-This library is populated by the [installation script](./setup.sh), and (once the basic setup is done) by the pipelines.
+This library is populated by the [installation script](./setup.sh), and (once the basic setup is done) by running the pipelines.

 `lib` can be cleaned up, and restored, more or less with impunity, but if it disappears or its contents are renamed, rearranged or altered, things will cease working - see its [readme](./lib/readme.md) for more information.